MolecularAI/aizynthtrain/README.md

 - `uspto_unique_templates.csv.gz` the template library for AiZynthFinder

 You can also execute the `configs/uspto/ringbreaker_pipeline.sh` to train a RingBreaker model.

+### Filter model

+There is an example configuration file for the pipeline model in `configs/example.yml`.

+The input file should be name `${file_prefix}_filter_library.csv` which is a tab-separated file with two columns.
+The column names are defaulted to `reaction_smiles` and `label`.

+Full options can be found in the `aizynthtrain.utils.configs.py` module.

+To create the model, execute the following steps

+1. Create a new folder where the pipeline will be executed

+2. Activate the conda environment

+    conda activate aizynthtrain

+3. Execute the following command to run the pipeline

+    python -m aizynthtrain.pipelines.filter_model_pipeline run --config example.yml

+The pipeine will produce these important artifacts:

+- `example_filter_model_report.html` that is the rport of the model training
+- `example_keras_model.hdf5` the trained Keras model

 ### Testing